Echoes of the Reich

 He withdrew his hand.

-“This is fatigue,” he said aloud, forcing the words to sound firm.
+“This is fatigue,” he said aloud.
 “Overwork.”

 The radar display pulsed again.